MVDGS/direct3d/README.md

 This repository is for environment setup and inference of the paper "Direct3D: Scalable Image-to-3D Generation via 3D Latent Diffusion Transformer" (NeurIPS 2024).

+Below is an example of image-to-3D generation using Direct3D.

+---

+### Summary

 Direct3D generates high-quality 3D meshes from a single image using a diffusion model trained directly in the 3D latent space.

-Below is an example of image-to-3D generation using Direct3D.

 ---